Unless you like German metal bands or have a pet scorpion, chances are you don’t want to deal with scorpions in your home.

 Do Scorpions Eat Termites?

 Scorpions have been caught in the act of eating termites.
-So, yes.
-Scorpions do eat termites.

 Do Scorpions Eat Roaches?

 Even the speedy roach is no match for these venomous predators.

 It doesn’t matter if it’s one of the Big Three or a little palmetto bug, a cockroach makes for a tasty snack.